alex-piccione/portfolio-API-AWS/README.md

 ## Serverless
 docs: ???

-GitHub action I'm using seems to be abandoned'
+The GitHub action I'm using seems to be abandoned.
 ``deploy`` command stopped to work within the --config parameter.
-I use it to load the configuration grom another file, how to fo it withou the parameter?
+I used it to load the configuration from a file, how to do it without the parameter?
 The error says the configuration must stay in the service root folder (working directory), so moving the file will be enough?
 Documentation is not easy to find.
-For example searching "deploy" in the servh box does not go where you want.
 To find it I had to search on google: https://www.serverless.com/framework/docs/providers/aws/cli-reference/deploy/